aaron-lebo/dissent/README.md

 dissent
 =======

-Implementation of a decentralized, tranferrable, and open DRM system using the Bitcoin protocol.
+Implementation of a decentralized, transferrable, and open DRM system using the Bitcoin protocol.

 ### What is this?